Pavan-1997/AWS_CloudWatch/README.md

     Instance type as t2.micro

-    Create a key pair if already present use existing one
+    Create a key pair if already present use the existing one

     Click on Launch instance